andbanman/mist/USERGUIDE.rst

   search.tuple_size = 3

-Beware of the size of the exhaustive space: a large number of variables and tuple size leads to combinatorial explosion, e.g., the exhaustive search space of 5000 variables in 3-tuples is over 20 billion tuples!
+Beware of the size of the exhaustive space: a large number of variables and tuple size 3 and greater leads to combinatorial explosion, e.g., the exhaustive search space of 5000 variables in 3-tuples is over 20 billion tuples!

 Custom search space